Hongqin-Li/map-store/topkstr/README.md

 What about MapReduce?
 It first scans through input files and emits some key-value pairs to corresponding files.
 It's quite similar to say **it handles client requests and append them to log**.
 Well, the reduce process is same as doing log compaction.
 Notice that the key idea of MapReduce is to divide keys into different parts so that each part is small enough to be loaded into memory.
 This means to use different logs and key-value storage file to handles requests on different keys.
 Therefore, MapReduce is basically a cluster of special KV store.

 These two interesting observations implies the strong connection between MapReduce and KV Store.
-More importantly, after combining those two, we can obtain a general model than allows arbitrary operations on values by key on large-scale datasets.
+More importantly, after combining those two, we can obtain a general model that allows arbitrary operations on values by key on large-scale datasets.
 Thus, I invented MapStore, a toy KV store based on MapReduce supporting customized operations on key-value pairs.